 The establishment, operation and management of corporate entities in China are governed by the PRC Company Law, which was promulgated by the Standing Committee of the National People's Congress on December 29, 1993 and became effective on July 1, 1994.
 It was last amended on October 26, 2018 and the amendments became effective on the same day.
 Under the PRC Company Law, companies are generally classified into two categories, namely, limited liability companies and joint stock limited companies.
+The PRC Company Law also applies to limited liability companies and joint stock limited companies.
 The PRC Company Law also applies to limited liability companies and joint stock limited companies with foreign investors.
 Where there are otherwise different provisions in any law on foreign investment, such provisions shall prevail.
 The Law of the PRC on Wholly Foreign-invested Enterprises was promulgated and became effective on April 12, 1986, and was last amended and became effective on October 1, 2016.
 The Implementing Regulations of the PRC Law on Foreign-invested Enterprises were promulgated by the State Council on October 28, 1990.
 They were last amended on February 19, 2014 and the amendments became effective on March 1, 2014.
 The Provisional Measures on Administration of Filing for Establishment and Change of Foreign Investment Enterprises were promulgated by MOFCOM and became effective on October 8, 2016, and were last amended on July 20, 2017 with immediate effect.
 The above-mentioned laws formed the legal framework for the PRC Government to regulate the WFOEs.
-These laws and regulations governed the establishment, modification, including changes to registered capital, shareholders, corporate form, merger and split, dissolution and termination of the WFOEs before January 1, 2020.
-On January 1, 2020, the Law of the PRC on Wholly Foreign-invested Enterprises and the Implementing Regulations of the PRC Law on Foreign-invested Enterprises were abolished by the Foreign Investment Law and its implementing rules, the Provisional Measures on Administration of Filing for Establishment and Change of Foreign Investment L
+These laws and regulations of the PRC Law on Foreign-invested capital, shareholders, corporate form, merger and split, dissolution and termination of the WFOEs before January 1, 2020.
+On January 1, 2020, the Law of the PRC on Wholly Foreign-invested Enterprises and the Implementing Regulations of the PRC Law on Foreign-invested Enterprises were abolished by the Foreign Investment Law and its implementing rules, the Provisional Measures on Administration of